enviodev/docs/docs/HyperSync/HyperFuel/hyperfuel-query.md

 ```

 # OutputSelection
-Query takes an array of OutputSelection objects and returns outputs that match any of the selections.
+The query takes an array of OutputSelection objects and returns outputs that match any of the selections.
 All fields are optional.
-Below is an exhaustive list of all fields in a OutputSelection json object.
+Below is an exhaustive list of all fields in an OutputSelection JSON object.
 Reference the [Fuel docs on outputs](https://docs.fuel.network/docs/specs/tx-format/output/#output) for field explanations.
 ```json
 {
     // The address the coins were sent to.